isomerpages/nlb-reference/_singapore-people/l-lim-tze-peng.md

 Broadcasts Lim’s win of a special prize for his painting of Bali at the 1977 Commonwealth Art Exhibition sponsored by the Royal Overseas League of London; he was the only Singaporean representative to receive a prize.

 * Tan, C. (2010, December 13).
-The art of perseverance.
-The Straits Times.
-Retrieved from Factiva.
+[The art of perseverance](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes20101213-1.2.55.1.4).
+The Straits Times, p.
+4. Retrieved from NewspaperSG.

 An elaborate and comprehensive illumination of Lim’s development as an artist, including his career’s high and low moments.